 All Ph.D. students are expected to pass reading exams in two secondary modern research languages, that is, two languages in which modern scholarship is written.
 Normally, these languages are French and German.
 All language exams must be completed and passed prior to setting up with the advisor the comprehensive exams.
 Ideally, students should be completing their language requirements in their second year of coursework.
-These exams must be taken during the student's coursework and before the Qualifying Exams.
+These exams must be taken by the end of summer of the second year.